Cathor0/CathorX.github.ci/README.md

 Fix time skew issues in Kerberos environments by syncing your system time with a Domain Controller using `systemd-timesyncd` and `ntpdate`.

-This script is especially useful in penetration testing labs or Active Directory environments where Kerberos authentication fails due to clock drift.
+This script is especially useful in penetration testing labs or Active Directory environments where Kerberos authentication fails due to clock drift (krb_ap_err_skew(clock skew too great)).

 ---